Muhammad Ayyub: Education

 Muhammad Ayyub completed the memorization of the Quran in 1965 (1385 AH) under the guidance of Khalil bin Abd al-Rahman al-Qari in Mecca.
 During this period he became acquainted with Ali Abdullah Jaber.
 After finishing his primary education in 1966 (1386 AH), he moved to Medina and continued his studies at an Islamic school, from which he graduated in 1972 (1392 AH).

 He later enrolled in the Faculty of Sharia at the Islamic University of Madinah, and received a bachelor's degree in 1976 (1396 AH).
 He then specialized in Tafsir (Quranic exegesis) and `Ulum al-Qur'an (sciences of the Quran), earning a master's degree from the Faculty of the Holy Qur'an and Islamic Studies.
+His thesis was titled: “Sa'id ibn Jubayr and His Narrations in Tafsir from the Beginning of the Qur’an to the End of Surah At-Tawbah.”
 He completed his doctorate at the same faculty in either 1987 or 1988 (1408 AH).
+His doctoral dissertation was titled: “The Narrations of Sa‘id ibn Jubayr in Tafsir from the Beginning of Surah Yunus to the End of the Qur’an.”.

-alongside his formal education, Ayyub studied with various Islamic scholars in Medina, where he received training in studying including tafsir, fiqh (Islamic jurisprudence), hadith and hadith terminology, and usul al-fiqh (the Principles of Islamic jurisprudence).'
+In addition to his studies in public schools and at the university, he studied under various ulama in Medina, learning various Islamic sciences from them, including tafsir, fiqh (Islamic jurisprudence), hadith and hadith terminology, and usul al-fiqh (the Principles of Islamic jurisprudence).
+Among his teachers were Basheer Ahmed As-Siddique, Abdul Aziz Muhammad Uthman, Grand Mufti Muhammad Sayyid Tantawi, Akram Dia'a Al-Umari, Muhammad al-Amin al-Shanqiti, Abdul Muhsin Al-Abbad, Abdullah Muhammad al-Ghunayman and Abu Bakr al-Jaza'iri.

-Imamate
+Career

 In 1990 (1410 AH) he was appointed as an imam of Masjid an-Nabawi in Medina, a position he held until 1997 (1417 AH).
 He subsequently served as an Imam at Masjid Quba and other mosques in Medina.
 In 2015 (1436 AH), he was reappointed as an Imam of Masjid an-Nabawi to lead the Tarawih prayers during Ramadan.

+In c.
+2008, the Embassy of Bangladesh facilitated Ayyub's visit to and week-long stay in his ancestral village in Arakan.